victor-porcar/Tech-Talk-Arthas-Tool/README.md

 # Arthas Cheatsheet
-This is a cheat sheet for the [Arthas](https://github.com/alibaba/arthas) tool, which is a complete set of diagnostic tools to troubleshoot JVM issues on the fly.
+This is a overview of the [Arthas](https://github.com/alibaba/arthas) tool, which is a complete set of diagnostic tools to troubleshoot JVM issues on the fly.

  - [Introduction](#introduction)